davidkimai/RL101/README.md

 # RL101: Reinforcement Learning 101

-A pragmatic, hands-on course transforming Large Language Models from passive sequence generators into autonomous decision-making agents.
+A pragmatic, hands-on course covering the transformation of Large Language Models from passive sequence generators into autonomous decision-making agents.
 Based on [**"The Landscape of Agentic Reinforcement Learning for LLMs: A Survey" (arXiv:2509.02547)**](https://arxiv.org/abs/2509.02547), this course bridges theory to implementation with runnable code, practical examples, and industry-standard security practices.

 ##  Key Takeaways
 - **Paradigm Shift**: From single-step preference-based reinforcement fine-tuning (PBRFT) to multi-step agent training (Agentic RL)